scilus/nf-pediatric/README.md

 sub-1000,/input/sub-1000/t1.nii.gz,/input/sub-1000/dwi.nii.gz,/input/sub-1000/dwi.bval,/input/sub-1000/dwi.bvec,/input/sub-1000/rev_b0.nii.gz
 ```

-Each row represents a subject, and each column represent a specific file that can be passed as an input.
-The pipeline has only two required parameters that need to be supplied at runtime: `--outdir` and `--input`.
+Each row represents a subject, and each column represent a specific file that can be passed as an input. **It is mandatory that the samplesheet has all the headers, even if some files are not provided as inputs.** To avoid creating this samplesheet by hand, you can script it using a simple bash script that matches your input folder structure.
+For an example, see the [`assemble_samplesheet.sh`](/assets/assemble_samplesheet.sh) example (modify it according to your needs).
+Once this is done, the pipeline has only two required parameters that need to be supplied at runtime: `--outdir` and `--input`.
 Now, you can run the pipeline using:

 ```bash
 nextflow run scilus/nf-pediatric \